 Dr Olivia Vázquez-Medina

 I graduated with a Licenciatura en lengua y literatura hispánicas from the Universidad Veracruzana, in Mexico, and obtained an MSt and a DPhil in Spanish from the University of Oxford.
-I held a permanent position as a Lecturer in Hispanic Studies at Royal Holloway, University of London, for five years before taking up my current post at Oxford in September 2015.
+I worked as a Lecturer in Hispanic Studies at Royal Holloway, University of London, for five years before taking up my current post at Oxford in September 2015.

 At Wadham and St Hugh’s I teach all papers for the Preliminary examination in Spanish, as well as final-year translation.
 I also teach the Spanish American options for papers VIII, XI and XII to students from across the University.

 I convene the MSt special subject ‘The Body in 20th- and 21st-Century Spanish American Fiction’.
 I welcome potential graduate applicants interested in any of my areas of research.